A pop cellist sold out Budweiser Stage

 Good afternoon everyone.
 I imagine most of you don’t spend much time thinking about the gossip circling the world of classical music, but a sold-out Stjepan Hauser show at Budweiser Stage this week gives me an opportunity to get you up to speed.

-That’s because despite being, by all accounts, a gifted classical musician, years ago Hauser turned his attention to pop songs to reach a wider audience.
-Now he travels the world like a rock star while, at times, performing at the technical level of a fourth grader with a few years worth of music lessons under their belt.
-The production value, then, relies entirely on showmanship: which in Hauser’s case involves pelvic thrusting to the beat of the music, laying down while playing, and using his bow as a drumstick (though thankfully not all at the same time).
-In between songs, he uses small towels to wick the sweat off his body and throws them into the crowd.
-It was crazy.
+That’s because despite being, be all accounts, a gifted classical musician, years ago Hauser turned his attention to pop songs to reach a wider audience.
+Now he travels the world like a rock star while, at times, performing at the technical level of a player with only a few years worth of music lessons under their belt.
+The production value, then, relies almost entirely on showmanship: including pelvic thrusting to the beat of Let’s Get Loud and using his bow as a drumstick (though thankfully not at the same time).
+In between songs, he throws sweat-covered towels into the crowd.
+It’s crazy.

 Obsessed with this Toronto man who has spent his adult life collecting Apple merchandise.
 He’s selling some of it this weekend at Curato Gallery.